ArifZx/phaser3-typescript-webpack-externals-template/README.md

 # phaser3-typescript-webpack-externals-template

-A Phaser 3 project template with ES6 support via [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.
+A Phaser 3 project template with ES6 support via [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds and use externals `phaser.min.js`.

 Loading files via JavaScript module `import` is also supported (see at the #Writing Code).